bullmoose20/MK-Docs/docs/komet/install/local.md

     #### Why the next-to-latest?

     There is one dependency [`lxml`] that lags behind new Python releases; this will cause a failure when installing requirements in a moment if the newest Python version is too new [at time of writing the current is 3.11, and the requirements install fails on the lxml library].
 You can avoid this by using the next-to-latest release.
-At some point this will no longer be a problem, but that is outside the control of Komet.
+At some point this will no longer be a problem, but that is outside the control of Kometa.

     Once downloaded, run the installer.
 Tick “Add to path” checkbox at the bottom and click “Install Now”.